gregtatum/sandbox/README.md

 ## Running

+Make sure npm is install, then in the directory run `npm install` to get the dependencies.

+To run and prototype with live-reload:

+	npm start

 To build:

 	npm run build

-To run and prototype with live-reload:

-	npm start

 Project copyright (c) 2014 Greg Tatum under The MIT License (MIT)